 “We develop patterns that keep us from moving forward.
 It takes a deep breath and a bucket of courage to face the uncomfortable, painful things we work so hard to avoid.
 Reward comes from recognizing the obstacle exists and pushing through fear.”

-Rooted in authenticity and conviction of voice, from driving opening track “The Darkness” to stark piano ballad “Go First,” you feel as though Rose Cousins sings for you, about your life.
+Rooted in authenticity and conviction of voice, from driving opening track The Darkness to stark piano ballad Go First, you feel as though Rose Cousins sings for you, about your life.
 It is that sincerity that leads some to compare Cousins to our most beloved songwriters, and yet, her passionate delivery is distinctly, Rose.
-Cousins’ lone voice reaches out to listeners, all of us surrounded by our own forms of darkness, and charges us to have the courage to forge ahead.
+From writing songs from a tiny cabin without electricity on a New Hampshire island (All The Stars, The Shell) to the stage of one her many international tour stops her lone voice reaches out to listeners, all of us surrounded by our own forms of darkness, and charges us to have the courage to forge ahead.